 Some false information aims to mislead, Locher said.
 He also suggested that other material comes from peoples’ past beliefs affecting their attempts to understand the conflict.

-Andriana Markiv is a Ukrainian citizen studying at American University in Washington.
+Andriana Markiv, a U.S. citizen born in Ukraine, is studying at American University in Washington.
 She said, “Not all of it [misinformation] comes from a place of hatred; sometimes the people spreading fake news genuinely don’t know.”

 However, Markiv said some users post false information to create controversy – and traffic – on social media services.
 “They do it to get likes and comments,” she added.

 But misinformation about the war is upsetting to many Ukrainians.

 “I call my family and I hear them crying and then I go on social media and see people saying that this war is Ukraine’s fault or spreading pro-Russian propaganda.
 I try to go past that because it is hard,” Markiv said.